icon-project/multisig-wallet/README.md

 #### confirmTransaction

 Confirms a transaction corresponding to the `_transactionId`.
-As soon as a transaction confirmation count meets the 'requirement' value, the transaction is executed.
+As soon as a transaction confirmation count meets the 'requirement' value(should not exceed), the transaction is executed.
 Only wallet owners can call this method.

 ```python
 @external